 products of relatively low purities are obtained.

 The liquid mixture to be separated is heated to create a vapour, and the vapour formed is condensed in a condenser.
-A part of the condensed liquid is returned to the distillation still ( as a reflex) and the remaining part is withdrawn as a product.
-In this method, the liquid and vapour are brought into intimate contact a number of times and an almost pure product can be achieved.
+A part of the condensed liquid is returned to the distillation still (as a reflex) and the remaining part is withdrawn as a product.
+In this method, the liquid and vapour are brought into intimate contact several times and an almost pure product can be achieved.Â

-The part of the vapour
+The part of the vapor

 returned as a liquid to the distillation unit is called reflux and the operation